imWildCat/scylla/docs/source/index.rst

    pip install scylla
    scylla --help
-   scylla # Run the cralwer and web server for JSON API
+   scylla # Run the crawler and web server for JSON API

 Install from source
 ^^^^^^^^^^^^^^^^^^^^^^^